tempire/festival/articles/what_is_the_dancefest_2012-09-17.md

 Dancers from Chico, Paradise, Oroville, Redding, and Sacramento have participated in making our community active and unique for over a decade.
 Ballroom, Lindy Hop, West Coast Swing - no matter what the style, dancers of all ages have made our scene different from anywhere else in the world.

 <img src="/images/articles/what-is-dancefest/back-in-the-dizzle.jpg" style="float: right" title="All the Peeps" />
-There was a time when Chico had 200 people coming out on a weekly basis, dancing all the ballroom dances, all having a super great time, and willing to get out on the floor no matter what was playing.
+Hundreds dancers have come out week after week, dancing all the ballroom dances, all having a super time, galavanting about the floor no matter what style of music was playing.

-Chico State's ballroom program spawned 100s of dancers per year, all focused on one thing above all - having a damned good time.

-That's what S1 Dance Fest is all about.
-Having a great time, without any pretense.
+That's what S1 DanceFest is all about.
+No worries.
+No pretense.
+Having a great time.

 Come join us!